parrafo28/PortalX/README.md

 # PortalX
-A .NET Core MVC based open source e-learning management system(LMS).
+### A .NET Core powered open source e-learning management system(LMS)

 + Blazing Fast
 + Easy in use for both teachers and students
-+ Power of Microsoft .Net Core and PostgreSQL combined for a robust user exprience
++ Power of Microsoft .Net Core and PostgreSQL combined for a robust UI/UX